Graduate School Handbook Part 8 - Supervisory teams and the supervision process

 - To ensure that the PGR is aware of their progression milestones, including the initial RD1 project confirmation, what is expected of them at each milestone and when they will take place;

 - With the independent reviewer, to undertake progress review meetings with the PGR at the end of stages 2 and 3;

 - To ensure the PGR is aware of the requirement to re-register for their research degree each year, and understands that they may be withdrawn from their research degree if they fail to do so;

-- To ensure the PGR is familiar with research governance and research ethics requirements for their project and completes any necessary application for ethical approval before research begins;
+- To ensure the PGR is familiar with research ethics requirements for their project and completes any necessary application for ethical approval before research begins;

 - To ensure the PGR is familiar with the requirements concerning Intellectual Property (IP) and third party copyright;

 - To undertake appropriate health and safety policy training with the PGR in their first two weeks;

 - To encourage the PGR to network, attend seminars and conferences within UWE Bristol and externally, and to present their work to others;

 - To encourage the PGR in early and continued writing, provide guidance and feedback on the development of an academic writing style and the use of appropriate referencing systems expected for the discipline;